Are you ready to earn your online nursing degree?

 What Is a Nurse Midwife?

-Many midwives also work in birth centers, obstetrician and gynecologist offices, and hospitals.
+Many midwives also work in birthing centers, obstetrician and gynecologist offices, and hospitals.
 Responsibilities include providing primary care for pregnant patients, performing physical exams, developing patient care plans, and educating people on birth options.
-Aspiring practitioners should explore the midwife career page to learn more about this role.

 Steps to Becoming a Nurse Midwife

 Students interested in learning how to become a nurse midwife must first hold a registered nurse (RN) license, which requires either an associate degree in nursing (ADN) or a bachelor of science in nursing (BSN) degree.